 - The opportunity to join the Coast Guard Reserves

 As part of their Individualized Transition Plan (ITP), servicemembers can choose between three different “tracks” depending on their civilian goals:

 What you know when you transition out is important, but who you know can be just as valuable.
 One of the best things you can do when entering civilian life is build a network of people you can reach out to, learn from, and, if you’re lucky, discuss job opportunities.
 Here are three easy ways to get connected.

 Step 5 Market Yourself (and Your Military Experience)

 Getting the right healthcare job can be frustrating.
 You have great experience and top skills.
 You’ve provided top-notch medical care on the front lines while serving… yet it’s been hard even getting your foot in the door for interviews.
 Why is that?

 According to Army veteran Erick Girard, “It’s been a struggle.
 I’m overqualified for this job and that job.
 Sometimes employers don’t understand my resume.
 They don’t understand what I did while serving and just put my resume aside.”
 To prevent that happening to you, here are 3 ways veterans can maximize their chances of getting noticed and, ultimately, getting hired.

 One of the hardest things for veterans to do is to explain what they did in the military in terms civilians can understand.
 It is no secret they speak a “different” language with abbreviations, acronyms, and terms that to them are just part of their everyday language.

-But to a civilian without military experience, it is foreign and doesn’t tell them what they did while serving.
-So the challenge for most veterans is to civilianize the language in their resume enough so that it makes sense to a hiring official or recruiter, but still accurately explains what they did in the military.
+But to a civilian without military experience, it’s like a foreign language and doesn’t tell them what a veteran did while serving.
+Veterans need to civilianize the language in their resume enough so that it makes sense to a hiring official or recruiter, but still accurately explains what they did in the military.
 Below is a sample of how to do that: